 The following table details the Group's sensitivity to a 1% increase and decrease in the NTD against the relevant foreign currencies.
 The sensitivity rate used when reporting foreign currency risk internally to key management personnel and representing management's assessment of the reasonably possible change in foreign exchange rates is 1%.
-The sensitivity analysis included only outstanding foreign currency denominated monetary items and foreign exchange forward contracts designated as cash flow hedges, and adjusts their translation at the end of the year for a 1% change in foreign currency rates.
-A positive number below indicates an increase in income before income tax and other equity associated with the NTD strengthening 1% against the relevant currency.
-For a 1% weakening of the NTD against the USD, there would be an equal and opposite impact on income before income tax and other equity, and the balances below would be negative.
+The sensitivity analysis included only outstanding foreign currency denominated monetary items, and adjusts their translation at the end of the year for a 1% change in foreign currency rates.
+The following table shows the amount by which pre-tax profit will change when the NTD increases or decreases by 1% against the relevant currency.